Raudius/files_scripts/docs/Admin.md

 If you are writing a new script and need to test it I would highly advise using a test environment.
 This will avoid any mishaps from affecting any live data.

-If for any reason you must test your scripts on a live environment, and do not want to make the scripts available to users yet, you can limit the app to the "admin" group from the Nextcloud "Apps" page (*your.nextcloud.com/index.php/settings/apps/installed/files_scripts*), by ticking the `Limit to groups` option.
+If for any reason you must test your scripts on a live environment, and do not want to make the scripts available to users yet, you can limit the app to the "admin" group from the Nextcloud "Apps" page (*\<hostname\>/index.php/settings/apps/installed/files_scripts*), by ticking the `Limit to groups` option.

+## Flow

+Actions can also be configured to work with Nextcloud's automated flows.

+When running a script from a flow `get_input_files()` will only contain the file that triggered the flow, and `get_target_folder()` will be the folder containing the file.

+Additionally, for "file rename" and "file copy" events, the previous file node's path can be accessed with: `get_input().old_node_path`